 Your Floor Minimum Billing Rate

 Here’s how to judge your minimum consulting billing rate.
-This is the rate you must charge in order for you to justify your time and the project you’re working on.
+This is the rate you must charge in order for you to justify your time and the project you’re working on and is typically expressed in an hourly rate.
 First, you need to know what your mandatory annual income is, the money you must earn in order to be able to survive and reasonably thrive.
 As a consultant, there’s a good chance you will be a 1099 consultant as well, so you’ll need to budget between 30-50% extra for health insurance, self-employment tax, etc.